BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm days and cooler evenings.
-Comfortable walking shoes are essential as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen, a hat, and sunglasses, even in winter.
+Comfortable walking shoes are a must as you'll likely be doing a lot of exploring on foot.
+Don't forget sunscreen, a hat, and insect repellent.

 Weather Details